newsproutsmedia/GitGithubMasterclass/README.md

 ## Videos

 You can even link to a video!
+Click on the image below to watch on Vimeo:

 [![Gerber ExtensiveHA Promo Video](/images/Gerber_ExtensiveHA.png)](https://vimeo.com/391046251)